micans/pick/README.md

 ```

-### Using order of magnitude and selecting within multiplicative range.
+### Using order of magnitude and selecting within multiplicative range

 The default order of magnitude is 2 but can be changed.
 Below selects rows
 where column `tim` is no larger than twice column `pat` and column `pat` is